-As summer is starting to wind down, I’m already in mama-mode of getting the kids ready to go back to school.
-We’ve had so many fun adventures this summer— from family road trips to local outings—but you know when you’re on vacation and you start to get the bug to go back home?
+As summer winds down, I’m already in mama-mode of getting the kids ready to go back to school.
+We’ve had so many fun adventures this summer— from family road trips to local outings—but you know when you’re on vacation, and you start to get the bug to go back home?
 That’s what going back to school is like in our household.
 Is it even possible to be “summered out”?!
 We’re starting to think it may be!

-I think one of the biggest misconceptions I and so many other parents have is that back-to-school time is a money drainer!
-I mean just think about it: new clothes, school supplies, lunch boxes, accessories for after-school activities…the list goes on!
+I think one of the biggest misconceptions so many other parents and I have is that back-to-school time is a money drainer!
+I mean, just think about it: new clothes, school supplies, lunch boxes, accessories for after-school activities…the list goes on!
 It’s like the start of the school year has become another holiday with shopping craziness.

-But now with kiddo number four starting school, I’d like to think that I’ve become a seasoned pro for budgeting like a boss and ensuring my kids are totally prepared for their new school year!
+But now, with all four kids in school, I’d like to think that I’ve become a seasoned pro for budgeting like a boss and ensuring my kids are totally prepared for their new school year!
 Here are my no-fail tips for back-to-school budgeting like a pro.